hasura/learn-graphql/tutorials/mobile/android-apollo/tutorial-site/content/subscriptions/3-create-subscription.md

 +    }
 ```

-Now, we will update the UI with the results from this subscrition.
+Now, we will update the UI with the results from this subscription.
 Update the `onCreate` with the `subscribeOnlineUsers` function invocation:

 ```kotlin
      override fun onCreate(savedInstanceState: Bundle?) {